College rowing in the United States

-Rowing is the oldest intercollegiate sport in the United States.
+Rowing is the oldest intercollegiate sport in college athletics in the United States.
 The first intercollegiate race was a contest between Yale and Harvard in 1852.
 In the 2018–19 school year, there were 2,340 male and 7,294 female collegiate rowers (on 57 and 148 teams, respectively) in Divisions I, II and III, according to the NCAA.
 The sport has grown since the first NCAA statistics were compiled for the 1981–82 school year, which reflected 2,053 male and 1,187 female collegiate rowers (on 48 and 43 teams, respectively) in the three divisions.
 Some concern has been raised that some recent female numbers are inflated by non-competing novices.